D-Bhatta/Portfolio-Main/projects.md

 - Developed and documented set of commands for setting up python projects along with CI pipeline, which leads to consistent local workflow across all projects of the organization.
 **Technologies used: Python, YAML, Pytest**

+### Wget Downloader

+**Python** utility that downloads and archives webpages using the wget tool.
+Designed application architecture to generate layers of abstraction so that only a file with links is required for input, simplifying archival operations.

+## Machine Learning with Python Projects

 ### Machine Learning Projects

 - Developed models for the following datasets: **Pima Indians Diabetes dataset, Boston Housing dataset, Iris flowers dataset**.
 - Analyzed the **StackOverflow 2019 developer survey**.

+## Android Projects

 ### Echo Music Player

 - Developed music player Android application using Kotlin.
 **Technologies used: Kotlin**

-### Wget Downloader

-**Python** utility that downloads and archives webpages using the wget tool.
-Designed application architecture to generate layers of abstraction so that only a file with links is required for input, simplifying archival operations.